mapbox/node-or-tools/README.md

 ### Installing

+Update your Node.js and NPM versions via [nvm](https://github.com/creationix/nvm).

+    nvm install 4
+    nvm use 4

+Then

     npm install

-### Running
+or if you are root

+    npm install --unsafe-perm

-We ship pre-built binaries for which you need the corresponding C++ stdlib they were linked against:
+We ship pre-built native binaries for which you will need a compatible C++ stdlib.

+#### Ubuntu 14.04

 ```
 apt install software-properties-common